 Central Portugal is vibrant and varied.
 Here you can zigzag from Portugal’s only snowy peak to hot, golden beaches.
 From the mega waves at Nazarè to the former capital Coimbra, from surfer’s haven Peniche to medieval Obidos, from the canals of Aveiro to the mountains of Serra de Estrela.
 Adventure awaits in Central Portugal.

-Set on a hill, spend time getting lost in the old winding cobbled streets of the nation’s medieval capital.
+Set on a hill, spend time getting lost in the old winding cobbled streets of Coimbra and visit the country’s oldest university.

 Close to the Spanish border, Monsanto is a village of giant boulders looks like a living movie set.